apache/spark/docs/ml-advanced.md

 where $\lambda$ is the regularization parameter, $\delta$ is the population standard deviation of label and $\sigma_j$ is the population standard deviation of the j-th feature column.

-This objective function has an analytic solution and it requires only one pass to collect necessary statistics to solve this function.
+This objective function has an analytic solution and it requires only one pass over the data to collect necessary statistics to solve.
-Unlike the original dataset which can only be stored in distributed system, these statistics can be easily loaded into memory of a single machine, and then we can solve the objective function through Cholesky factorization on driver.
+Unlike the original dataset which can only be stored in distributed system, these statistics can be easily loaded into memory on a single machine, and then we can solve the objective function through Cholesky factorization on the driver.

 WeightedLeastSquares only supports L2 regularization and provides options to enable or disable regularization, standardizing features and labels.
 In order to take the normal equation approach efficiently, WeightedLeastSquares only supports the number of features is no more than 4096.

 ## Iteratively re-weighted least squares (IRLS)

-`spark.ml` implements the method of iteratively reweighted least squares (IRLS) by [IterativelyReweightedLeastSquares](https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/ml/optim/IterativelyReweightedLeastSquares.scala).
+`spark.ml` implements iteratively reweighted least squares (IRLS) by [IterativelyReweightedLeastSquares](https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/ml/optim/IterativelyReweightedLeastSquares.scala).
-It can be used to find maximum likelihood estimates of a generalized linear model (GLM), find M-estimator in robust regression and other optimization problems.
+It can be used to find the maximum likelihood estimates of a generalized linear model (GLM), find M-estimator in robust regression and other optimization problems.
 Refer to [Iteratively Reweighted Least Squares for Maximum Likelihood Estimation, and some Robust and Resistant Alternatives](http://www.jstor.org/stable/2345503) for more information.

-It solves certain optimization problems by an iterative way:
+It solves certain optimization problems iteratively:

 * linearize the objective at current solution and update corresponding weight.
 * solve a weighted least squares (WLS) problem by WeightedLeastSquares.